Sat, 19 Apr 2014 20:38:02 +0000Liverpool Street Photography Workshop

 So will I stop shooting Black and White in 2014 ?
 No, is the simple answer!
 I will probably shoot 90% black and white and 10% colour, black and white is my passion and always will be.

 So my black and white year has made me move over to Fuji, I don’t think this would have happened if I had just carried on as I was, so that is one thing to thank this project for.

-I have learnt a new way to shoot colour and discovered also that the Fuji cameras give me a RAW file that more suits my needs as a photographer and hopefully, not only does it make my black and white images stand out from the crowd but next year it might even make my colour images stand out from the crowed.
+I have learnt a new way to shoot colour and discovered also that the Fuji cameras give me a RAW file that more suites my needs as a photographer and hopefully not only does it make my Black and White images stand out from the crowd but next year it might even make my colour images stand out from the crowed!

-I have had some great feedback and interest in my black and white project and learnt a hell of a lot about myself that I cant put in to words in a blog post.
-I can recommend a year of black and white to any one so why not start one in 2014 ?
+I have had some great feedback and interest on my black and white project and learnt a hell of a lot about myself that I want put in to words in a blog post, I can recommend a year of black and white to any one so why not start one in 2014 !

 If you have any questions about my year of black and white or my change over to Fuji then please get in touch.